 MVWSD will intentionally focus on creating programs for underrepresented students including Socio-Economically Disadvantaged students and English Learners to ignite an excitement for learning and provide experiences that might not be available otherwise beginning in elementary school.
-As outlined above, MVWSD has a significant achievement gap.
+As outlined above, MVWSD has a significant achievement gap between the English Learner and Socio-economically Disadvantaged students as compared to the All student group.
 In addition, the District was found to be disproportionate with the percentage of Hispanic/Latino students qualifying for special education services in the category of specific learning disability.
-Data also shows that that the majority of our underrepresented students are not in our accelerated math pathways or achieving at the same levels as their peers.
-We believe that developing and implementing programs for underrepresented students will result in increased academic achievement and a successful educational experience for students.
+Data also shows that the majority of our underrepresented students are not in our accelerated math pathways or achieving at the same levels as their peers.
+We believe that developing and implementing programs that increase access to rigorous educational opportunities and provide the needed resources for underrepresented students will result in increased academic achievement and a successful educational experience for students.
+We expect this action to be effective because it will address the need to close the opportunity gaps for the English Learner and Socio-Economically Disadvantaged student populations.